ChainLynxRobotics/CLAW-RadioFirmware/README.md

 ## How a message is sent

-A Bluetooth-connected phone sets the TX characteristic as the value of its packet.
+A Bluetooth-connected phone sets the RX characteristic as the value of its packet.

 ![Diagram showing an arrow from a phone to a radio](./media/sending_step1.png?raw=true)

-Then, the packet is sent via LoRa to other radios, which sets it as the RX characteristic (this also needs to be done for the device sending it.)
+Then, the packet is sent via LoRa to other radios, which sets it as the TX characteristic (this also needs to be done for the device sending it.)

 ![Diagram showing radio sending packet to other radio](./media/sending_step2.png?raw=true)

-Finally, all the other devices connected via Bluetooth will be notified of the state change on RX and, hence, receive the packet data.
+Finally, all the other devices connected via Bluetooth will be notified of the state change on TX and, hence, receive the packet data.

 ![Diagram showing radios sending packet to all connected phones](./media/sending_step3.png?raw=true)